-- Usual Safeguarding protocols remain in place (please see The Manor's 'Safeguarding Policy' which contains our full procedure which all staff must have read and understood). - You should speak to the DSL (Mr Varun Footring) immediately or certainly within 24 hours (you do not go to a colleague for advice first). - In the absence of the DSL, contact should be made with a Deputy DSL (Mrs Pippa McConnell or Mrs Victoria Evans).
-If neither DDSL is available, speak to the Head (Mr Alastair Thomas). - In the absence of all of the staff listed above, contact should be made with the DSL by phone from a private location on 07983 400129. - A "Record of Concern Form (Safeguarding)" (M:Drive/Forms) should be completed as soon as possible and emailed to the DSL/Deputy DSLs. - This form should be completed by the individual raising the concern (not a third party) and should be based on notes taken by the member of staff at the time or immediately after.
+• Usual Safeguarding protocols remain in place (please see The Manor's 'Safeguarding Policy' which contains our full procedure which all staff must have read and understood).

+You should speak to the DSL (Mr Varun Footring) immediately or certainly within 24 hours (you do not go to a colleague for advice first).

+- In the absence of the DSL, contact should be made with a Deputy DSL (Mrs Pippa McConnell or Mrs Victoria Evans).
+If neither DDSL is available, speak to the Head (Mr Alastair Thomas). - In the absence of all of the staff listed above, contact should be made with the DSL by phone from a private location on 07929 857030. - The member of staff should then log their concern as soon as possible by logging into CPOMS (themanorprepschool.cpoms.net), clicking 'Add Incident' and then typing their account which will be automatically sent to the DSL and Deputy DSLs.
+If a member of staff is unable to access CPOMS, a paper 'Record of Concern Form' is available in the Deputy Head Office and can also be printed by the staff member reporting the concern to ensure social distancing. - This form should be completed by the individual raising the concern (not a third party) and should be based on notes taken by the member of staff at the time or immediately after.
 The record should be factual and objective, using the voice of the child where possible.
 All evidence must be safeguarded and kept.
+Notes should include: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)